Random Walks on Small World Networks: Introduction

-Our goal in this paper is to analyse the behaviour of the random walk on such a small-world network with respect to the parameter $r$.
-Our model is similar to Kleinberg's, but it is slightly different.
-Instead of adding \emph{exactly} one \emph{directed} long-range edge from each vertex, in our model edges are \emph{undirected} and added independently, so that the \emph{expected} number of long-range edges incident to each vertex is one.
-Also, we consider the underlying graph to be a torus (periodic grid) so that the underlying graph is vertex transitive and the normalising factor $Z$ is identical for all vertices.
-The fact that edges are undirected is technically convenient, as is the fact that the presence/absence of an edge is mutually independent for each pair of vertices; similar models have been studied in long-range percolation, see Section~\ref{sec:related} for comparison to these models.
 The details of our model are as follows.
 Following Kleinberg, we have a parameter $r\geq 0$.
 The model $\Gc_{n,r}$ is obtained by taking the $2$-dimensional\footnote{For simplicity we focus on the 2-dimensional case where the underlying graph is a (periodic) 2-dimensional grid.
 Kleinberg generalised his result to the case where the underlying grid is $d$-dimensional and our results can be generalised similarly -- see Section~\ref{sec:discussion}.} torus (periodic grid graph) with side length $(2n+1)$ centered at the origin.
 Independently, for every pair of vertices $v,w$ which are not connected by a torus edge, we add the (undirected) edge $\{v,w\}$ with probability $\dist{v}{w}^{-r}/Z$, where the normalising factor~$Z$ is given by $Z = \sum_{y\in V; y\neq v} \dist{v}{y}^{-r}$ and the distance $\dist{v}{w}$ is the graph distance between $v$ and $w$ in the original torus.
 The normalising factor~$Z$ is important --- this is what ensures that the expected number of long-range edges adjacent to a vertex~$v$ is~$\Theta(1)$, as in Kleinberg's model.
 We refer to the random graph $\Gc_{n,r}$ as the ``small-world network''.

+When $r>2$ our model is closely related to long-range percolation (LRP).
+In LRP there are two parameters $r,\beta>0$.
+Starting with the infinite $d$-dimensional lattice~$\integers^d$, for every pair of vertices $v,w$, the (undirected) edge $\{v,w\}$ is added with probability $1-\exp(-\beta \,\dist{v}{w}^{-r})$ which is asymptotically $\beta \,\dist{v}{w}^{-r}$.
+The main difference between LRP and our small-world model is the absence of the normalising factor~$Z$ in the edge-addition probability.
+The absence of this normalising factor manifests itself in various ways --- perhaps most strikingly by varying the average number of long-range neighbours of a vertex (as $r$ changes).
+Unlike our small-world model where the average degree is always $\Theta(1)$, in LRP it is proportional to~$Z$, and hence (as we will see in Lemma~\ref{lem:factor} for the asymptotics of $Z$) the average degree in LRP is $n^{\Omega(1)}$ for $r<d$, $\Theta(\log n)$ for $r=d$ and $O(1)$ for $r>d$.
+Thus, in 2-dimensions for $r>2$, our model is quite similar to LRP, but the models are quite different for $r\leq 2$.